 Another way to fully protect all your devices is to purchase extra security, such as Kaspersky Security Cloud.
 Their family package can cover up to 20 devices and you can set up alerts for all your children’s accounts and monitor and limit their online activity.
 It automatically senses any imminent threats and danger.

-What do other bloggers think about the subject?
+What do other bloggers think about online safety for kids?

 A Modern Mother